andy-twosticks/nebulous_stomp/md/nebulous_3.md

   creator static methods; it should be possible to create a Message without a reply_to, or which does not follow The Protocol; respond_blah becomes respond_with_blah and returns a Message.

+* Message.in_reply_to now takes a Message and a hash.
+Message.from_parts is no longer a thing.
+New methods #respond and respond_protocol.

 * NebRequest to be removed.

 * NebulousStomp to have new redis_get, redis_set methods as above.